My path to painting has not been linear.

 Did it look like the work of a 5 year old?
 Yes.

 Did it make me feel better?
-Absolutely.
+100%

 That one simple sunset opened up a whole new world of creativity for me.

-Currently, I am loving the process of creating fluid art.
+I love the process of creating art.

 It’s delightfully unpredictable and I don’t have control over the outcome.